Bangor University - North Wales Clinical Psychology Programme

 Qualifications:

-2:1 is required with the average for final year modules marks of 60% or higher.
+A 2:1 in your undergraduate and the average for your final year modules marks needs to be 60% or higher

 Please see our Entry Requirements page for more information.